jeffslofish/activate-correct-tab-on-close/README.md

 # Activate Correct Tab on Close Chrome Extension

 When a tab is closed, activate the tab that created the closed tab.
+If the tab that created the closed tab is itself closed, active the tab that created it, and so on.

 ## To run in dev mode: